saucelabs/sauce-docs/docs/visual-testing/integrations/csharp.md

 ## Introduction

-This guide requires an existing C# nUnit / xUnit setup.<br />
+This guide requires an existing C# NUnit / xUnit setup.<br />
 You can alternatively take a look to our [example repository](#examples).

 Sauce Visual provides an library allowing integration with [WebDriver](https://www.selenium.dev/documentation/webdriver/).